paul-heyse/Medical_KG_rev/COMPREHENSIVE_CODEBASE_DOCUMENTATION.md

 - Depends on all lower layers
 - Provides external interface to the system

+**6. Evaluation Layer (`eval/`)**

+- Model evaluation and A/B testing framework
+- Depends on all lower layers
+- Provides metrics and comparison tools for continuous improvement

 ### **Technology Stack & Dependencies**

 **Core Framework:**